for my business

 Write it all down: Overseas visitors don’t always understand the risks of crime in South Africa, so it’s a good idea to give them a few pointers on staying safe – e.g. don’t leave any items in your car, don’t put valuables near an open window, lock doors – and also specific written instructions on activating your alarm.
 Include this in your welcome pack along with important numbers such as those of your security company and the local police station.

-If you have any questions about your insurance or want to amend your cover, call your Santam broker or get in touch with us on 0860 444 444.
-You can also get more tips about safely dealing with tenants in this article: How to safely rent out your holiday home.
+If you have any questions about your insurance or want to amend your cover, call your Santam intermediary or get in touch with us on 0860 444 444.